jaredpetersen/ghostlab42reboot/documentation/functions/resetdisplay.md

 Clears the display.

 ### Parameters
 displayID: Unique identifier for the display that is to be reset.
-Input 1 for the four-digit display, 2 for the smaller four-digit display, or 3 for the six-digit display.
+Input 0 for the six-digit display, 1 for the smaller four-digit display, or 2 for the four-digit display.

 ### Example
 ```